 The Cannon Beach History Center and Museum is located at the corner of S. Spruce Street and Sunset Blvd. in Cannon Beach, Oregon.
-We are open seven days a week from 11:00 a.m. – 5:00 p.m.
+We are open from 11:00 a.m. – 4:00 p.m., closed on Tuesdays and Sundays (archival research available by appointment only on Sunday with at least 24 hours’ notice.)
 Admission is FREE, but donations are gladly accepted.
+If there are weather advisories at the coast, the museum may be closed during usual hours.
+Check our social media to find out if we are open.

 The Cannon Beach Historical Society was originally founded in 1969.
 After many years of periods of inactivity followed by renewal, a group of former society members and others mounted a first-class exhibit on the history of Cannon Beach in the Clatsop County Historical Society Heritage Museum in Astoria in 1988.
 Shortly after this, in 1990, the Cannon Beach Historical Society was once again revived.
 The collection and cataloging of historic artifacts and oral histories began in earnest, and the group commissioned the writing of the book “Cannon Beach: A Place by the Sea,” by Oregon historian Terence O’Donnell.